mihirbachhav025/mihirbachhav025.github.io/_posts/2025-06-14-SQL Window Functions.md

 | Milk    | 50          |
 | Bread   | 11          |

-Notice that the result aggregates the sales per product and does not preserve the original row granularity.We are getting 2 rows instead of the original 4 rows
+Notice that the result aggregates the sales per product and does not preserve the original row granularity.
+We are getting 2 rows instead of the original 4 rows

 But if we use the `Window function` instead: